-- We describe Emscripten itself, during which we detail its approach in compiling LLVM into JavaScript. - We give details of Emscripten's 'Relooper' algorithm, which generates high-level loop structures from low-level branching data, and prove its validity.
+- We describe Emscripten itself, during which we detail its approach in compiling LLVM into JavaScript. - We give details of Emscripten's 'Relooper' algorithm, which generates high-level loop structures from low-level branching data.

 In addition, the following are the main contributions of Emscripten itself, that to our knowledge were not previously possible: